Generative Multiple-purpose Sampler for Weighted M-estimation: Quantile Regression Inference at Various Quantile Levels

 Quantile regression models, which assume that a certain quantile of the response variable linearly depends on the covariates, have been commonly used for robust regression analysis \citep{yu2003quantile, yu2001bayesian,koenker2004quantile}.
-More precisely, for a given $\eta\in(0,1)$, the conditional $\eta$-th quantile of the response given $X_i$ is modeled by $Q_Y( \eta ; X_i) = X_i^\T\theta$.
-As a result, bootstrap samples of an estimate of $\theta$ can be obtained by setting the loss function in \eqref{eq:loss} as
+More precisely, for a given $\eta\in(0,1)$, the conditional $\eta$-th quantile of the response given $X_i$ is modeled by $X_i^\T\theta$.
+The standard loss function for fitting such a model is

 where $\rho_\eta(u) = (\eta- I(u<0))u$.
-The inference for the regression coefficients in this setting is more challenging than that for parametric regression models because the sampling distribution of the coefficient estimates often relies on the regression error density function, which needs to be estimated and is a challenging task by itself in high-dimensional settings \citep{koenker1994confidence}.
-In routine applications of quantile regression analyses, bootstrap procedures are popular to use for approximating the sampling distribution of the estimates \citep{feng2011wild,hahn1995bootstrapping,kocherginsky2005practical}, which can be computationally very demanding.
+The inference for the regression coefficients in this setting is more challenging than that for parametric regression models, because the sampling distribution of the coefficient estimates often relies on the regression error density function, which needs to be estimated and is a challenging task by itself in high-dimensional settings \citep{koenker1994confidence}.
+In routine applications of quantile regression analyses, bootstrap procedures are popular to use for approximating the sampling distribution of the estimates \citep{feng2011wild,hahn1995bootstrapping,kocherginsky2005practical}, which can be computationally demanding.
 Furthermore, when a practitioner is interested in investigating multiple quantile levels, it is also necessary to repeat the bootstrap procedure multiple times, each at a different quantile level.
-Such a computational burden is prohibitive when the data size is large. \FloatBarrier
+Such a computational burden is prohibitive when the data size is large.